mhamilt/teaching-programming-music-with-code/resources/logisim-sound-examples/README.md

 ## How could this be taken further

 Motivated students/learners could create a complete digital piano keyboard or synthesizer.
 Or play preset tunes from a digital memory.
+Such circuits could then potentially be implemented in real hardware later on.

 Examples:
 * [My CPU With Improved Sound and MIDI Musical Keyboard Via Logisim](https://www.youtube.com/watch?v=_VW074myq44)